-That said, Valentine’s Day is a holiday that can be really fun, sometimes in conventional ways, like with reservations to a fancy dinner or with chocolates and roses (wait … does anyone actually do that?), and sometimes in more modern ways, like a Galentine’s night out or a cozy night shaking up cocktails and eating pizza and too much candy with a sibling.
+That said, Valentine’s Day is a holiday that can be really fun, sometimes in conventional ways, like with a fancy dinner or with chocolates and roses (wait … does anyone actually do that?), and sometimes in more modern ways, like a Galentine’s brunch, or a cozy night mixing up cocktails and eating pizza and too much candy with a sibling.
 Whatever type of vibe feels right for you, there is a cider that’s just right for the occasion.

 If you and your date are staying in, set the mood with a can of Plush or Nude cider from Lake City, Georgia’s North 2 South Cider Works.
 Disclaimer: We’re pretty sure this is only a good idea if you and your boo have similar senses of humor!
 Nude is this cidery’s straightforward all-apple cider, and Plush is its smooth, dry rosé, with hibiscus and lime.
 Both are fermented dry, with plenty of local-fruit flavor.

 Planning to destroy a box of chocolates with your BFF?
 Pair all of those super-rich bon-bons with a fresh, fruity cider, like Stem Cider‘s Raspberry Cider.
-Made with real raspberry puree, it’s tart, refreshing and a pretty pale pink, with a light tannic structure that can stand up to dark chocolate, milk chocolate and caramel alike.
+This dry cider is a juicy, balanced sipper with enough tartness to stand up to dark chocolate, milk chocolate and caramel, alike.

-Are you anti-Valentine’s Day, all about it, or ambivalent?
-Either way, let us know, and share in the comments here, or on the Cider Culture Facebook page, what you’ll be cracking open this year on February 14!
+Are you anti-Valentine’s Day, or all about it, or ambivalent?
+Either way, let us know what you’ll be cracking open this year on February 14!
+Tell us in the comments here, or on the Cider Culture Facebook page.

 - Feature photo: Virtue Cider